-Reading NCLD #1

-Description The Freedom Area School District continues to adapt and realign the district curriculum.
-All content areas created curriculum maps that align to the PA Core Standards or Pennsyvlania Academic Standards.
+The Freedom Area School District continues to adapt and realign the district curriculum.
+All content areas created curriculum maps that align to the PA Core Standards or Pennsylvania Academic Standards.
 Teachers will continue to move forward in the curriculum writing process by creating scope and sequences of concepts.
 Through the development of a consistent instructional curriculum, we will increase student achievement and student understanding of classroom expectations.
 The scope and sequence will ensure that all students are receiving the same concepts in a consistent order that parallels student learning in other classes within the same grade levels.
 Also, by creating a scope and sequence, teachers are able to monitor how long specific concepts are taught, and to what depth, while at the same time providing adequate instruction prior to standardized testing.
 Special Education teachers are included in the curriculum development committees and have input into the process, protecting the interests of our special needs students.
-In addition to curriculum writing, teachers at grades K-5 have moved to a guided reading instructional methodology.
+In addition to curriculum writing, teachers at grades K-6 have been utilizing a guided reading instructional methodology.
 These teachers will continue to be supported in the upcoming years by academic coaches and various professional development opportunities.

-Person Responsible Superintendent, Director of Curriculum and Instruction, Building Principals

-Start Date 7/1/2016

-End Date

-6/30/2019

-Program Area(s) Professional Education, Special Education
+Person Responsible Superintendent, Building Principals Start Date 7/1/2020 End Date 6/30/2023 Program Area(s) Professional Education, Special Education